airblast-dev/tree-sitter-gdshader/README.md

 ## Implementation

-The GDShader does have an official syntax specification and instead forwards most of the work to the GLSL ES 3.0 specification.
+The GDShader does not have an official syntax specification but it is based on the GLSL ES 3.0 specification with some differences and restrictions.
-Because of that, the grammer implementation decides a syntax rule is valid if all of the following are true.

-- Is it a valid GLSL shader?
-- Can the Godot Editor parse it? (even if semantically invalid)

-There are a few exceptions to this rule as there are cases where obviously parseable syntax is rejected by the editor.
+The grammer and node names are intended to be fairly similar to other tree-sitter grammers so you should feel right at home.